 We were first alerted to a problem with the roof when in 2014 small pieces of plaster started falling down.
-After consultations with the church architects we were told that the church roof would have to be completely re-tiled.
+After consultations with the church architects, we were told that the church roof would have to be completely re-tiled.
 Over the years there has also been a problem with the heating system.
-A new one has been installed and now that the church is gradually ‘drying’ out further problems have come to light.
+A new system has been installed and now that the church is gradually drying out, further problems have come to light.

 The figures from the Surveyor suggest that the work on the roof would cost over £560,000 and further work to the Chancel Tower and Apse (the semi circular part of he roof at the far east end of the church where the glorious ceiling paintings are) would cost just short of £67,600.
-When the VAT and the fees are added the total comes to just over £825,000.
+After the VAT and the fees have been added the total comes to just over £825,000.

 The way forward……

 We will also be approaching such grant making bodies as the Heritage Lottery Fund.
 If you would like to organise a fundraising event please contact the Parish Hall on 01524 843135 or if you would like to make a donation towards the Roof Fund please make cheques payable to “St Paul’s Church” or log on to our BT MyDonate page.